JEE/Chemistry/Chemical Bonding

 Use this order: read the condition, name the subtopic, write the governing rule, calculate or compare, then check exceptions.
 This produces fewer negative marks in both JEE Main and Advanced.

-Original solved drill 1: Ionic bonding
+Original solved drill 1: Lewis structures and formal charge

-Original solved drill 2: Covalent bonding
+Original solved drill 2: Ionic bonding and lattice energy

-Original solved drill 3: VSEPR
+Original solved drill 3: Fajans rules and covalent character

-Original solved drill 4: Hybridisation
+Original solved drill 4: VSEPR theory and molecular shapes

-Original solved drill 5: Resonance
+Original solved drill 5: Hybridisation (sp sp2 sp3 sp3d sp3d2)

-Original solved drill 6: MOT
+Original solved drill 6: Resonance and delocalisation

 5. Common Mistakes & Traps